rakovpublic/jneopallium/README.md

 Result layer stores the final layer of neurons with associated result signals.

 Studying algorithm has access  to all input/middle input/result and store studying logic.
-Also studying can be implemented with the help of signals immiting to below levels and cyclic processing before next input.
+Also studying can be implemented with the help of signals immiting to below layers and cyclic processing before next input.

 Note: Result signal from one/many neuron nets can be used as input to other.
 Such approach will allow to "debug" AI and combine neuron nets.